devebot/temporify/README.md

 * `command` - a command string (for example: `npm install`).
 * `opts.cwd` - the current working directory (default is value of `temporify.homedir`).
 * `opts.env` - the environment variables in key/value format.
-* `opts.shell` - path to the shell (default is `/bin/sh`).
+* `opts.shell` - a path to the shell (default is `/bin/sh`).

 This method returns the `child_process` result object in format (`code`, `stdout`, `stderr`).

 #### `temporify.stats()`

 Method `stats()` collects temporary directory information and compares with declared descriptors.
-It returns the a JSON array that contains the statistics.
+It returns the a JSON array that contains statistics.

 #### `temporify.cleanup()`

-Method `cleanup()` deletes all of content (sub directories and files) of main temporary directory.
+Method `cleanup()` deletes all contents (sub directories and files) of the main temporary directory.
 It takes no arguments and returns the `temporify` object itself.

 #### `temporify.destroy()`